 Now it’s time to choose your paludarium plants and animals!

-Species like Newts can thrive in both the land and marine areas, fish can live in the water, and hermit crabs could live on the land.
+For instance, Newts can thrive in both the land and water areas, while fish are best suited to the water section, and hermit crabs could live on the land.
+This diversity of species is what makes a paludarium so fascinating.

 Crabs, mud-skippers, frogs, salamanders, water dragons, turtles and newts are all semi-aquatic animals that will benefit from having both a land and water section of the paludarium.